Savjee/savjee.be/_posts/2019-12-04-esp32-tips-to-increase-battery-life.md

 *Note: As pointed out [on Reddit](https://www.reddit.com/r/esp32/comments/e8n7p1/esp32_tips_to_increase_battery_life_15_weeks_and/fadjoz0/), this code doesn't handle a situation in which the ESP32 can't connect to WiFi when the offline readings buffer is full.
 You might want to add this.*

+## Tip 8: Use static IP & avoid hostnames
+This tip comes from Reddit user [romkey](https://www.reddit.com/r/esp32/comments/e8n7p1/esp32_tips_to_increase_battery_life_15_weeks_and/faeje1c/): use a static IP address and avoid using hostnames (which have to be resolved with DNS).

+By hard coding an IP address into your ESP32, you reduce the time it takes to get an address through DHCP.

+Another tip is to avoid using domain names when connecting to remote servers.
+Creating an MQTT connection with cloudmqtt.com, for instance, requires your ESP32 to figure out the IP address behind the name.
+This happens through a DNS resolver, and this can take anywhere between a few milliseconds and several hundred.

+If you want to publish MQTT messages to cloudmqtt.com, your ESP32 first has to resolve the domainname with DNS.
+Cutting this step will

+Although these tips will reduce the amount of time spent with the WiFi radio on, they aren't always practical.
+A static IP address is doable on your home network, but not when you want to ship devices to customers.
+Likewise, avoiding DNS is likely not possible if you use a service like AWS IoT.

 ## Future tip
 Another tip I’m currently exploring is using a hardware encryption module to speed up encryption.
 For me, that would come in handy because I use AWS IoT, which requires strong encryption, and that takes a while to do on a vanilla ESP32.